gbemi2008/portfolio1/README.md

 # Gbadebo Gbemisola | Web Developer Portfolio

-A professionally crafted and responsive portfolio website for **Gbemisola Blessing Ayeni**—a forward-thinking web developer with a focus on user-centric design, clean code, and dynamic web solutions.
+A professionally crafted and responsive portfolio website for **Gbadebo Gbemisola**—a forward-thinking web developer with a focus on user-centric design, clean code, and dynamic web solutions.

 ---